 Destiny New Zealand, a political party centred on the Destiny Church, was active between 2003 and 2007.

 Secularising processes and ideologies had little effect on Māori until after the Second World War.
 As growing numbers left rural communities for the city in search of work, links with the marae, churches, ministers and elders at home weakened.
 Even then, few at first embraced fully secular world views – the Rātana healing movement, church and political organisation was popular among detribalised urban Māori from the 1920s.

 The churches continued to assist newcomers.
-As governments rolled back the welfare state during the 1990s, church-based social service agencies worked hard to fill the gap.
+As the government rolled back the welfare state in the 1990s, church-based social service agencies worked hard to fill the gap.
 From 2001 leaders of the six churches involved in the Council of Christian Social Services met regularly with senior ministers to discuss social-service issues.
 Applied Christianity continued to have an influence on politics.

 Breward, Ian.
 Godless schools: a study in Protestant reactions to the Education Act of 1877.
 Christchurch: Presbyterian Bookroom, 1967.

 Davidson, Allan K. Christianity in Aotearoa: a history of church and society in New Zealand.
 Wellington: Education for Ministry, 2004.

 Jackson, H. R. Churches and people in Australia and New Zealand, 1860–1930.
 Wellington: Allen & Unwin/Port Nicholson, 1987.